AgencyAnalytics

 Best for: Agencies who value report automation and in-depth, advanced backlink monitoring with the click of a button.
 In addition to robust link-building capabilities, AgencyAnalytics streamlines SEO functions and all marketing reporting efforts in a neat, consolidated format.
 Our platform is also invaluable for agencies scaling and juggling multiple clients with many backlinks to keep track of.

 Price: Try AgencyAnalytics risk-free for 14-days–no credit card required.
-AgencyAnalytics starts at an affordable rate of $12/month for freelancers on a budget.
-Save time and scale your business with an Agency package starting from just $18/month.
-Contact us for a customizable package if you’re a larger agency looking for an Enterprise rate.
+AgencyAnalytics starts at an affordable rate of $59 per month for freelancers on a budget.
+Save time and scale your business with an Agency-focused package starting from just $179 per month.
+Contact us for a customizable package if you’re a larger agency looking for an Premier rate.

 Semrush Link Building Tool